joaquinco/mserver/docs/API.md

 Returns current user information

 - `/api/rpc/<rpc_name>`
+- `/api/srpc/<rpc_name>`

 Calls a method and returns its result.
+The difference between the two is that srpc version requires authentication (s from security maybe?).

 GET, POST
 ```yaml